DrowningToast/untitled-blackjack/README.md

-# Turborepo starter
+# Untitled-Blackjack Project

-This is an official Yarn v1 starter turborepo.
+This is a project for a Year 1 Object Oriented Programming class in School of Information Technology @ King Mongkut's Institute of Technology Ladkrabang

 ## What's inside?